seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **DOMITIUS ENOBARBUS**
 Then, world, thou hast a pair of chaps, no more;
 And throw between them all the food thou hast,
-They’ll grind the one the other.
-Where’s Antony?
+They'll grind the one the other.
+Where's Antony?

 **EROS**
-He’s walking in the garden–thus; and spurns
+He's walking in the garden--thus; and spurns
-The rush that lies before him; cries, ‘Fool Lepidus!’
+The rush that lies before him; cries, 'Fool Lepidus!'
 And threats the throat of that his officer
-That murder’d Pompey.
+That murder'd Pompey.

 **DOMITIUS ENOBARBUS**
-Our great navy’s rigg’d.
+Our great navy's rigg'd.

 **EROS**
 For Italy and Caesar.
 More, Domitius;